rolfen/wp-login-logger/README.md

 ## Description

-This Wordpress plugin will log successful logins in a comma-delimited text file in the plugin directory.
+This Wordpress plugin will log successful login and logout events in a comma-delimited text file in the plugin directory.

 ## Installing